LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_7.md

 ---

-### 🗝️ Moyen d'obtention
+### 🗝️ How to Obtain

-Pour obtenir Cosmog, vous devez collecter à la main, en faisant clic droit avec un `Catalyseur Cosmique` et `50 Poussières Cosmique` trouvables dans l'End.
+To obtain Cosmog, you must collect `50 Cosmic Dust` found in the End by right-clicking them with a `Cosmic Bag` in hand.

-Une fois la 50e poussière collectée, un **Cosmog au niveau 5 apparaît** alors, avec **2% de chance d’être chromatique**.
+Once the 50th dust has been collected, a **Level 5 Cosmog** will appear, with a **2% chance of being Shiny**.

-Après capture, Cosmog évolue en Cosmovum au niveau 43.
-Cosmovum évolue ensuite au niveau 53, avec un choix final entre [Lunala](https://our-story-network.gitbook.io/cr-wiki/cr-fr/myths-and-legends/myths-and-legends-legendaries/gen_7#lunala) ou [Solgaleo](https://our-story-network.gitbook.io/cr-wiki/cr-fr/myths-and-legends/myths-and-legends-legendaries/gen_7#solgaleo).
+After being captured, Cosmog evolves into Cosmoem at level 43.
+Cosmoem then evolves at level 53, with a final choice between [Lunala](https://our-story-network.gitbook.io/cr-wiki/cr-en/myths-and-legends/myths-and-legends-legendaries/gen_7#lunala) or [Solgaleo](https://our-story-network.gitbook.io/cr-wiki/cr-en/myths-and-legends/myths-and-legends-legendaries/gen_7#solgaleo).

 ---